strmlineapp-ux/agileflow/docs/design-system.md

 - **Interaction:**
   - **Icon Picker**: Clicking the main part of the button opens an icon picker popover.
 This popover uses the **Compact Search Input** pattern for filtering.
 The icons inside this picker are rendered at `text-4xl` with `weight={100}` inside `h-8 w-8` buttons for clarity and ease of selection.
   - **Color Picker**: Clicking the color swatch badge opens the standard color picker popover.
-- **Color Picker UI**: The popover must contain three elements for a comprehensive user experience:
+- **Color Picker UI**: The popover must contain two elements for a comprehensive user experience:
     1. A color wheel and saturation box using the `react-colorful` library's `<HexColorPicker />`.
     2. A text input for the HEX color code using `<HexColorInput />`.
     3. A grid of predefined color swatches for quick selection.
-    A final "Set Color" button applies the chosen color.
+    All interactions—changing the color via the wheel, hex input, or clicking a swatch—apply the color change instantly.
+Clicking a predefined swatch also closes the popover.
 - **Application:** This is the required pattern for editing the icon and color of any major entity, such as Pages, Calendars, Teams, and Badge Collections.

 ---